-A Community Centre Manager (formerly known as the CDO position) is someone who is passionate to help improve the lives of an underprivileged community by empowering them with education and motivation.
+A Community Centre Manager (CCM) is someone who is passionate for the cause of helping to improve the lives of underprivileged communities by empowering them with education and motivation.

-SOLS 24/7 together with its CCMs work to achieve this objective by mainly providing communities with English, basic computer skills and motivation through Community Centres.
+SOLS 24/7 together with its CCMs work to achieve this objective by mainly equipping underserved communities with English, basic computer skills and motivational classes through our Community Centres.

-As we believe community development takes place beyond the classroom, CCMs live within the community and also proactively looks for many other ways to help improve and empower these communities – whether it’s through simple activities like a friendly football game in the afternoon or by organizing community projects which have a bigger impact.
+We believe community development takes place beyond the classroom, which is why CCMs live within the community and also proactively look for many other ways to help improve and empower these communities.
+Whether it’s through simple activities like a friendly football game or by organising community projects which have a bigger impact.

 What are my other roles as a Community Centre Manager (CCM)?

-While teaching English and motivation through the SOLS program is a CCMs core responsibility, SOLS also believes there are many other ways a CCM can help improve the lives of a community.
-As such, CCM also organize Community Projects, establish relationships with other NGOs within the community, submit monthly reports & manage expenses and engage with others through Social Media platforms.
+While teaching English and motivational skills through the SOLS program is a CCMs’ core responsibility, SOLS also believes there are many other ways a CCM can help improve lives in underserved communities.
+As such, CCM also organise Community Projects, establish relationships with other NGOs or associations within the community, submit monthly reports, manage expenses and engage with others through Social Media platforms.